Your student contribution amount will depend on the subjects you choose to study each year.

 You can find fees owing on your Statement of Liability with due dates and instructions on how to pay.

 You can pay your CSP student contribution amount up front through your student account or defer part or all payment through HECS-HELP for eligible students.
-No discount applies for up-front payment of Commonwealth Supported Places.

 You can also pay your Student Services and Amenities Fee (SSAF) up front through your student account or, if you're eligible, defer payment of the SSAF by applying for SA-HELP assistance.

 If you want to pay any fees up front, you can pay online or over the phone using BPAY®.
-To find out how, login to your student account, view your Statement of Liability and follow the instruction on how to pay.
+To find out how, login to your student account, view your Statement of Liability and follow the instructions on how to pay.

 Unpaid fees and refunds